 Keep these things in mind if you have a third-party American Express card

-Because third-party American Express cards are issued by the bank, you’ll redeem any rewards through your issuer’s portal – not the Membership Rewards portal.
-You’ll utilize your bank’s account portal, app and any additional programs.
+Because third-party American Express cards are issued by a bank other than Amex, you’ll redeem any rewards through your issuer’s portal – not the Membership Rewards portal.
+You’ll utilize your bank’s account portal, app and any additional programs as well.

 Additionally, just because a card is an American Express card does not mean that it is a charge card.
 In fact, most third-party American Express cards are traditional credit cards.

 - USAA Cashback Rewards Plus American Express® Credit Card*